-Darren says he saw WEID equipment from other suppliers, unused on the office floor.
+Darren says he saw Weighing and EID equipment from other suppliers, unused on the office floor.

-"Gear would sent there, but with no training or support.
-As I said before, it is a big commitment to go over there, but it makes sense for the customer, and we were the first company to actually go over there and do it.
+"Gear would be sent there, but with no training or support.
+As I said before, it is a big commitment to go over there, but it makes sense for the customer, and we were the first company to actually go over there and do it."